In this article you'll find...

 You'll see a row of shorter feathers a few inches above the flight feathers.
 That's the length you need to clip the flight feathers back to.
 Clip to just below those feathers, don't cut into them.

 If by some chance you do clip the wrong feathers you'll hit a blood supply and the chicken will bleed.
-A lot.

 There's also an excellent product on the market called "Vetericyn Plus Poultry Care".
 It's not cheap, but it's amazing for almost miracle healing of any kind of wound in a chicken.
-We also use it for our dogs when necessary.

 Keep some in stock.

-If you decide that clipping your flock's wings isn't right for you, that's fine - everyone's situation is different and people have differing and sometimes very strong views about it.
+If you decide that clipping your flock's wings isn't right for you, that's fine.
+Everyone's situation is different and people have differing and sometimes very strong views about it.

-Click on the pic to learn more.
+Click on the button to learn more.